therealhalonen/PhishSticks/notes/halonen/notes.md

 **So that should be settled!**

 Finalized files (for now anyway):
+Had to do slight editing to make the loop work and not fail if the file doesnt exists, meaning if there where no keypresses.
+Now it just keeps rolling until the amount of loop is done that is assigned.

 *keylogger and everything related, is renamed to helper, to avoid any detections*

 Server:
 [webhook](/scripts/webhook/webhook)
 Keylogger scripts: